 While some writers and poets have been honored with a burial spot within Westminster Abbey, others have been honored with memorials when their remains lie elsewhere.
 Jane Austen remains at Winchester, but Westminster has honored her with a memorial in the section which is known as Poet’s Corner.

-If you would prefer to avoid having to drive on the “wrong side of the road” in Britain, this pilgrimage route can be easily completed with public transportation.
+If you would prefer to avoid having to drive on the “wrong side of the road” in Britain, much of this pilgrimage route can be easily completed with public transportation, however perhaps not Steventon.

 - Take the train from London to Bath and/or Alton.